FuelLabs/sway-standards/standards/src12-contract-factory/README.md

 - This function MUST return the bytecode root of the template contract.

+## Optional Functions

+The following are functions that may enhance the use of the SRC-12 standard but ARE NOT required.

 ### - `fn get_contract_id(configurables: Option<Vec<(u64, Vec<u8>)>>) -> Option<ContractId>`

 The `get_contract_id()` function returns a registered contract factory child contract with specific implementation details specified by `configurables`.